5 Things You Didn't Know About Dyson

 Today, Dyson ranks among companies like Hoover and Oreck as one of the most recognized names in vacuum cleaner technology.
 Since its inception, the company has expanded beyond vacuum cleaners to manufacture, produce and distribute one-of-a-kind hand dryers, humidifiers, bladeless fans, heaters and a washing machine with two counter-rotating drums.
 All products sold by Dyson are designed with some type of patented technology.
 Dyson himself often demonstrates his products in videos posted the company's various social media platforms.
 There's also detailed information on the company's technological innovations on their website.
 By starting your savings experience on Giving Assistant before being directed back to the Dyson website you'll earn a discount while feeling good about helping others at the same time.

 Below is one of the most popular Dyson videos on YouTube, with nearly 2 million views.
 It illustrates one of the reasons why Dyson products are popular - a willingness to publicly perform and document tests that would likely present a problem for similar products on the market.
-This is one of several Dyson product testing videos you can view before making your purchase.
+The video, Dyson Will it tangle?
+Unforgiving testing - Official Dyson video, is one of several Dyson product testing videos you can view before making your purchase.

 Dyson Social Media Links